Society of Robots

 My Qualifications:

-I am an alumni member of the CMU Robotics Club, the CMU NanoRobotics Laboratory, and the American Society of Mechanical Engineers, and current member of the IEEE Robotics & Automation Society.
+I am an alumni member of the CMU Robotics Club and the CMU NanoRobotics Laboratory, a member of the IEEE Robotics & Automation Society, and previously active member of the American Society of Mechanical Engineers.

-After graduation, for three years I built and studied robot fish at the US Naval Research Laboratory in Washington, DC.
-I was responsible for designing, building, and testing all electrical and software components, and the majority of mechanical components.
-It was a basic science project, developing technologies needed for further development of robotic fish.
+Since graduation, I've built and studied robot fish pectoral propulsion at the US Naval Research Laboratory in Washington, DC.
+I am responsible for designing, building, and testing all electrical and software components, and the majority of mechanical components.
+It is a basic science project, developing technologies needed for further development of robotic fish.

-I currently live in Bangkok, Thailand, enjoying a 6 month vacation to pursue my other hobby, the Thai language.
+Occasionally, I spend half-year vacations living in Bangkok, Thailand, pursuing my other hobby, the Thai language.
 But in my free time I'm always working on robots and this site. =)

 Why did I make this site?

-I first started making robots in 2002, with a small grant of money given to me by a professor in college.
+I first started making robots in 2002, with a small grant of money given to me by a professor at CMU.
 I had no idea what I was doing, and few people to turn to for help.
-I always wanted to build a robot, but never knew where to start - this was my chance.
-I remember intently searching the web for a robot help forum, without finding a single one.
-I also remember searching for robot tutorials, and found maybe 2-3 webpages each with a single tutorial.
-They were helpful somewhat, but not nearly as helpful as I needed.
-I was basically forced to figure things out on my own, with some help coming from members of the CMU Robotics Club when I got stuck.
+I always wanted to build a robot, but never knew exactly where to start - that was my chance.
+I remember intently searching the web for an active robot help forum, but none were to be found.
+I also remember searching for robot tutorials, and found maybe 2-3 webpages each with only a few tutorials.
+They were helpful, but not nearly as helpful as I needed.
+I had to figure things out on my own, with some help coming from members of the CMU Robotics Club when I got stuck.
 I was fortunate enough to have this help, and funding, but most people are not.

 I learned quite a bit, and I was building fairly advanced robots within just one or two years of starting.
-I would argue that if beginners actually had a tutorial and help forum that they can learn much faster than me.
-Whats the point of reinventing the wheel, anyway?
-We should all share what we know - thats why society advances in technology.
+I would argue that if beginners actually had a tutorial and help forum that they could learn much faster than me.
+What's the point of reinventing the wheel, anyway?
+We should all share what we know - that's why society advances in technology.

-So in the summer of 2005 I got bored for two weeks and so I decided to make my own robotics site, complete with dozens of useful tutorials and a robot help forum.
+So in the summer of 2005 I got bored for two weeks and decided to make my own robotics site, complete with dozens of useful tutorials and a robot help forum.
 It was originally just going to be a small hobbyist website, like the millions out there already.
 But now its become something much bigger, with 100's of thousands of readers each month.
 And growing.
-Its now become more of a passion for me, as I aim it to become the worlds largest and most useful free robot resource out there.
+It's now become more of a passion for me, as I aim it to remain the worlds largest and most useful free robot resource out there.
 An international robotics club, you may say.

 Do I have a life outside of robotics?

 Probably not.
-However I do a lot of outdoors stuff, camping and sailing, etc. I have traveled Asia thrice and Europe too.
+However I do a lot of outdoors stuff, camping and sailing, etc. I've traveled Europe and Asia extensively.
 I taught myself to speak and read fluent Thai.
-Other than that, nope, no life outside robots.

 My Robotics Publications

-I dont just do robot hardware, but I also do useful science advancing both robotic technology as well as increasing our understanding of interesting organisms in nature.
-Beyond publishing papers, I am often an invited reviewer for IEEE Transactions on Robotics, IROS, SSRR 2008, and PerMIS.
-Oh, and I occasionally write for IEEE Spectrum's Automaton.
+I don't just do robot hardware, but I also do useful science advancing both robotic technology as well as increasing our understanding of interesting organisms in nature.

 Has this site helped you with your robot?
 Give us credit - link back, and help others in the forums!